brocaar/chirpstack-application-server/docs/getting-started.md

 INFO[0005] grpc: addrConn.resetTransport failed to create client transport: connection error: desc = "transport: dial tcp 127.0.0.1:8000: getsockopt: connection refused"; Reconnecting to {"127.0.0.1:8000" <nil>}
 ```

+### Accessing LoRa App Server

-To access the webinterface, point your browser to
+To access the web-interface, point your browser to
 [https://localhost:8080](https://localhost:8080).
 Note that it is normal that
 this will raise a security warning, as a self-signed certificate is being used.